rynmoore/rynmoore.github.io/docs/Sharks.md

 2. switch cross with triple chas to open;;
 3. sliding doors to half open;;
 4. forward basic and back basic;;
 5. quick cuddle pivot and hold???

+#proofread